 There will be 3 deadlines per year for microgrant applications: 31 March, 31 July and 30 November.
 Decisions will be announced on 1 May, 1 September and 7 January each year.

-- The applicant must be a member of UACES (Early Career or Individual)
+- The applicant must be a member of UACES (PhD Researcher, Early Career or Individual)